ioquatix/trenni-markdown/README.md

 ### Command line

-A command line binary is included for basic transforms:
+A command line binary is included for basic transforms (using [examples/test.md](examples/test.md) in this example):

 	$ trenni-markdown -g RSpec examples/test.md
 	RSpec.describe String.new("Test") do